A variety of cultures, a range of experiences

 Culture can be a protective factor for a young person and will form an integral part of their identity.

 Cultural communities and networks may provide support and refuge for young people, even if they have been unable to remain in their family.
-You may be able to draw on community or religious leaders who are identified by the young person or family, as part of the safety and support network for the young person as part of the transition planning process.
+You may be able to draw on community or religious leaders who are identified by the young person or family, as part of the safety and support network for the young person as part of the transition to adulthood planning process.

 Cultural practices or faith may be a form of resilience for the young person and can help them to stay connected to culture.